PERK: Long-Context Reasoning as Test-Time Learning: Abstract

 \section{Abstract}

 Long-context reasoning requires accurately identifying relevant information in extensive, noisy input contexts.
-Previous research shows that using test-time learning to encode context directly into model parameters can effectively enable reasoning over noisy information.
-However, meta-learning methods for enabling test-time learning are prohibitively memory-intensive, preventing their application to long context settings.
-In this work, we propose \perk{} (\textbf{P}arameter \textbf{E}fficient \textbf{R}easoning over \textbf{K}nowledge), a scalable approach for learning to encode long input contexts using gradient updates to a lightweight model adapter at test time.
+In this work, we propose \perk{} (\textbf{P}arameter \textbf{E}fficient \textbf{R}easoning over \textbf{K}nowledge), a scalable approach for learning to encode long contexts using gradient updates at test time.
 Specifically, \perk{} employs two nested optimization loops in a meta-training phase.
 The inner loop rapidly encodes contexts into a low-rank adapter (LoRA) that serves as a parameter-efficient memory module for the base model.
 Concurrently, the outer loop learns to use the updated adapter to accurately recall and reason over relevant information from the encoded long context.
-Our evaluations on several long-context reasoning tasks show that \perk{} significantly outperforms the standard prompt-based long-context baseline, achieving average absolute performance gains of up to 90\% for smaller models (GPT-2) and up to 27\% for our largest evaluated model, Qwen-2.5-0.5B.
-In general, \perk{} is more robust to reasoning complexity, length extrapolation, and the locations of relevant information in contexts.
-Finally, we show that while \perk{} is memory-intensive during training, it scales more efficiently at inference time than prompt-based long-context inference.
+Our evaluations on several long-context reasoning tasks show that \perk{} significantly outperforms the standard long-context finetuning, achieving average absolute performance gains of up to 20\% for Qwen-2.5 (0.5B \& 7B) on synthetic and real-world long-context reasoning. \perk{} also maintains its advantages across model scales and families.
+Compared to specialized long-context LLMs, \perk{} matches or surpasses their performance.
+Finally, our analyses show \perk{} is more robust to reasoning complexity, length extrapolation, and the positions of relevant information in contexts. \hyperlink{https://perk-long-context.web.app}{\url{https://perk-long-context.web.app}}